matterpale/matter-ontology/vaticle/README.md

 };
 ```
 #### Location Transitivity
 This rule assures transitivity among locations, e.g., if a town has `a_location` a region which in turn has `a_location` a country, then the town naturally finds itself in the country as well.
-If a user needs to distinguish between these locations and only filter out, say, the country, one can simply introduce a `location_type sub a_category` and distinguish locations using this new attribute.
+If a user needs to distinguish between these locations and only filter out, say, the country, one can simply introduce a `location_type sub a_category` and distinguish locations by defining them to own this new attribute.
 ##
 ### Comparison with OWL
 Let's take a quick look at how this translation reflects the original class taxonomy and consider what we left behind: